louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Packet number: The first packet number that the receiver must receive with this key,

-Key length: A var-int indicating the length of the decryption key.
+Key length: A var-int indicating the length of the security key.

 Key: Byte-sequence of the decryption key of the Flexicast flow.